 Most grant proposals are structured with general information coming first and more detailed facts coming later in the proposal.

-Many grantmakers now use online grant proposal portals where you will answer the questions that make up the application directly on a website.
-We recommend that you write out answers in a Word document first for easier editing.
+Many grantmakers also now use online portals for you to fill out your proposal.
+If this is the case, We recommend that you write out the different elements of your proposal in a Word document first for easier editing.